 - Create a new Project or standalone App.

 - Delete a Project, App, or standalone App.

 - Open up a specific App's settings by clicking into the App’s settings.
 Within the settings, you can see the App details, keys and tokens, and permissions.

-Starting January 2021, App keys and tokens are no longer viewable within the Developer Portal and must be saved securely once generated.
-These credentials can be regenerated from within the App settings.
+All App keys and tokens are no longer viewable within the Developer Portal and must be saved securely once generated.
 We recommend using a password manager to store your keys and tokens.

 It is important to keep this information up to date.
 Your App name and website URL will be shown as the source within metadata for any Tweets created programmatically by your application.
 If you change the use case of a Twitter App, be sure to update the use case in these settings in order to ensure you are in compliance with the Developer Terms.